 Except for the traffic Vietnam is a very safe country.
 That doesn’t mean however that crime is non-existent.
 The ever so general advice to “be aware” of your surroundings applies like in any other county.
 The same goes for not showing off your valuables and don’t wander into dark alleys late at night when you’re alone and drunk.

-Next to pick pocketing, bag snatchings are the common crime in the major cities.
+Next to pick pocketing, bag snatching is the common crime in the major cities.
 More so in Ho Chi Minh City than in Hanoi I would say.
 Within a split second they grab your purse, backpack, camera, phone or whatever valuable item that you did not secure.
-Always wear your bag across your chest in front of you and be aware that someone could snatch your phone while you are completely pre-occupied with making that cool snapshot.
+Always wear your bag across your chest in front of you and be aware that someone could snatch your phone while you are completely preoccupied with making that cool snapshot.

-Violence against tourists and/or expats is very rare, but does exceptionally occur in the form of muggings.
+Violence against tourists and/or expats is not common, but does exceptionally occur in the form of muggings.
 Women and intoxicated persons seem to be especially targeted.
 Also, don’t get into an argument with the locals, their courage and strength often comes from numbers and they always seem to have a lot of cousins around.

 Police in Vietnam are much like police in other South East Asian countries.
 It’s the same old story.
 The police, and especially the traffic police make very little salaries.
 For this reason you will often see the “end of month traffic controls” as a way to supplement their income.
 Like elsewhere in South East Asia the people seem to have accepted it as just another fact of life.
 Such a pity though.

 When you need the police to provide you with a report for insurance purposes be ready to pass a small “donation” for getting the right documents.
 The amount will depend on the mood and need of the officer helping you, but somewhere between VND200,000-500,000 should do the trick.